TIL that American ginseng is so valuable ($300-$500 a pound) that poachers risk jail time to steal roots from the Appalachia mountains

 The rising poaching activity poses a significant threat to the conservation of American ginseng, which is considered an indicator of forest health.
 Overharvesting can lead to the plant’s endangerment, disrupting local ecosystems and impacting wildlife that depend on the plant and its habitat.
 Additionally, illegal harvesting undermines legal livelihoods for local residents and complicates efforts to sustainably manage forest resources.

-4 Boxes of American Wisconsin Ginseng - Small Long Root - Premium Quality Panax Ginseng.
-Boosts Body Immunity, Energy for Men & Women (16oz)
+Zen Ginseng American Wisconsin Ginseng Small Long Root, Premium Quality Panax Quinquefolius, Boosts Immunity & Energy for Men & Women, 4 Oz (4-Pack)

-4 Boxes of American Wisconsin Ginseng – Small Long Root – Premium Quality Panax Ginseng.
-Boosts Body Immunity, Energy for Men & Women (16oz)
+Zen Ginseng American Wisconsin Ginseng Small Long Root, Premium Quality Panax Quinquefolius, Boosts Immunity & Energy for Men & Women, 4 Oz (4-Pack)

 As an affiliate, we earn on qualifying purchases.